PKL facility. Photo: FRAMATOME, Germany

 With respect to current safety issues, events in cold shut down state (i.e. failure of residual heat removal (RHRS)) were also covered by the PKL-3 test phase.
 Findings from the the first two phases on thermal hydraulic phenomena (e.g. pressure evolution following failure of RHRS, boron dilution) were compared to the transients test conducted with an open RCS.

-With all tests completed, the operating agent, Framatome GmbH, conducted analysis of the results and produced the final report in July 2016.
+With all tests completed, the operating agent, Framatome GmbH, conducted analysis of the results and produced the final report in 2016.
 Project participants and Framatome GmbH completed discussions on a follow-up phase to cover gaps in knowledge.
-There was a benchmark workshop with two PKL-3 benchmarks outcomes in collaboration with an ATLAS Project benchmark activity in Pisa on 13-16 April 2016.
+A workshop to discuss analytical activities related to both PKL-3 and ATLAS projects was organized in Lucca, Italy, in 2016.
+Main conclusions and recommendations from the workshop are presented here.

-PKL-4 investigates safety issues relevant for current pressurised water reactor (PWR) plants as well as for new PWR design concepts and focuses on complex heat transfer mechanisms under two-phase flow, boron dilution and precipitation, and on cool-down procedures.
+PKL-4 investigated safety issues relevant for current pressurised water reactor (PWR) plants as well as for new PWR design concepts and focused on complex heat transfer mechanisms under two-phase flow, boron dilution and precipitation, and on cool-down procedures.

-The issues are investigated by means of thermal-hydraulic experimentsconducted at the PKL facility in Erlangen, Germany.
-In addition to the tests that conducted at the PKL facility, additional tests will be performed at the PMK facility in Budapest, Hungary and at the PACTEL facility in Lappeenranta, Finland.
+These issues were investigated by means of thermal-hydraulic experiments conducted at the PKL facility.
+In addition to the tests conducted at the PKL facility, additional tests were performed at the PMK facility and at the PWR-PACTEL facility.
+During the PKL4 phase, the PKL facility has been modified to include an EPR-like upper plenum design.

-Phase four began on 1 July 2016 and will end on 30 June 2020.
-It focuses on parametric studies on thermal-hydraulic procedures for model development and validation of thermal-hydraulic system codes, and on experimental verification of cool-down procedures and operation modes for different incidents and accidents.
+Phase four began in July 2016 and terminated in September 2020.
+It focused on parametric studies on thermal-hydraulic procedures for model development and validation of thermal-hydraulic system codes, and on experimental verification of cool-down procedures and operation modes for different incidents and accidents.

-PKL-1: Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom and United States
+PKL-1: Belgium, Czechia, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-2: Belgium, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, the Netherlands), Spain, Sweden, Switzerland, United Kingdom and United States
+PKL-2: Belgium, Czechia, Finland, France, Germany, Hungary, Japan, Korea, Netherlands, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-3: Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom and United States
+PKL-3: Belgium, Czechia, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-4: Belgium, China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Spain, Sweden, Switzerland and United States.
+PKL-4: Belgium, China, Czechia, Finland, France, Germany, Hungary, Japan, Korea, Spain, Sweden, Switzerland, United States.

 PKL-1: Jan 2004 to May 2007